 There are kidney tumors that don’t fit in any of the other categories.
-This is because such a tumor has more than one cell type visible under a microscope.
+This is because these tumors have more than one cell type visible under a microscope.

 These tumors are rare, accounting for only 3 to 5 percent of RCC tumors, but they can be quite aggressive and require prompt treatment.

-Each type of RCC requires its own recommended course of treatment, so it’s important for your doctor to determine which one you have quickly.
+Each type of RCC requires its own recommended course of treatment, so it’s important for your doctor to determine which one you have.
 If kidney cancer spreads, it’s more challenging to successfully treat.

 It’s also possible that more than one tumor is present in one kidney.
 In some cases, you may have multiple tumors in both kidneys.